snehajha-coder/Screen_recoder/README.md

 # Screen_recoder
 Made a simple screen recorder

 Just made it for personal use want to add features like audio recording in it.
+Please suggest me